 Assessment, Adaptability, Progression

 I am thrilled you chose to join the Tango with Horses community.
-The intention behind this 2-week intensive is to provide a clear, concise path toward building a mutually beneficial partnership with your horse.
+The intention behind this work is to provide a clear, concise path toward building a mutually beneficial partnership with your horse.

 We live in a world that is fast paced and expects quick results.
 So many of us work under pressure to perform.
 We are inundated by information and stimulation.
-Kastani and I invite you to set aside this fast-paced notion of life and step into our world.
+I invite you to set aside this fast-paced notion of life and step into the pace of nature and horses.
 Quiet yourself.
 Take a walk outside in nature and notice how different the pace is there.
 Take a breath and let go of expectations.
 Allow yourself to settle into this experience with an open mind and heart.
 Let your horse and your heart guide you down your unique path to transformative relationships.

 Let’s dive right in!